-- Provide the students' knowledge and understanding of the computerised systems for the collection and analysis of data using statistical methods.
-Equip the students with the knowledge and understanding of the statistical techniques and computer software technology for the analysis of statistical data and testing their significance for the intended use. - □ Develop competence of students in analysing the data using technology and statistical methods in a business set up.
+Equip the students with the knowledge and understanding of the statistical techniques and computer software technology for the analysis of statistical data and testing their significance for the intended use.

+Develop competence of students in and alysing the data a using techno ology and sto ıtistical methods in a business se et up.